Penang Hill’s resilient recovery, thanks to the True Friends of Penang Hill, says Cheok

 However, the tranquil hill faced a catastrophic challenge almost four years and nine months ago on Nov 4, 2017.
 A rainstorm of unprecedented magnitude hit the hill, resulting in over 300 landslides and transforming the landscape into what was described as a ‘war zone.’

-Allen Tan, the managing director of The Habitat at Penang Hill, vividly recalled the horrifying news and images he saw on his handphone when he worked up on Nov 5, 2017, while on a short break in Hong Kong.
+Allen Tan, the managing director of The Habitat at Penang Hill, vividly recalled the horrifying news and images he saw on his handphone when he woke up on Nov 5, 2017, while on a short break in Hong Kong.

 Tan had then just organised a two-week biodiversity expedition in Penang Hill in which 117 scientists and 75 high school students participated.